 I couldn’t get enough of my Banana Oatmeal Cookies with Chocolate Chips and Walnuts so thought I’d change it up a little and add some chocolate to the batter and toffee chips for the walnuts.
 It resulted in these fabulous Chocolate Banana Oatmeal Cookies.
 The results were brownie-like and delicious if I do say so myself.
 The best!

-I think I have a thing for cookies.
-I seem to have quite a few cookie recipes.
 I didn’t really realize until recently when I started thinking about what Christmas cookies I should make this year.
 Never too early to start thinking about Christmas cookies right?

 These Chocolate Banana Oatmeal Cookies would definitely be great for the holidays and a cookie exchange, but really would be great any time of the year.
 They are almost brownie-like and packed with great flavor from the banana, chocolate, oats, and toffee chips.
+You might also like these Oatmeal Walnut Chocolate Chip Cookies if you’re not a banana fan.

 Please note that toffee chips generally contain NUTS.
 So if you have a nut allergy in your family or bringing these cookies somewhere please keep that in mind.
 Be sure to check the product label if concerned as well.